There are 1.2 million people with six-figures of student loan debt and 520,000 who owe more than $200,000. I was in that second group.

 In 2014 I landed a higher paying job at Blackbaud and started taking work on the side as often as I could.
 At this point I was making a little over $60k per year and had started becoming more aware of how fast my student loans were growing.
 I met with financial advisor who appeared to be shocked when I shared my debt with him.
 He acted as if he'd never seen such a mountainous debt.
 By the end of our conversation, it was clear that there were no tricks or tips for getting out from under this debt.
 If I really wanted to be debt free, it was going to be up to me.

 At this point I realized it wouldn't be possible to pay this back unless my salary was 3x-4x what it was currently.
 I knew the salary bands at Blackbaud and it wasn't going to be possible to make that kind of money there.
-I needed to start doing things with a higher payoff.
+I needed to start doing things with higher potential payoffs if I was to put a dent in my $250,000 student loan debt.

 I knew this was one of the top paying software specialities.
 I figured I could at least double my salary within a few years if I got really good.
 This turned out to be surprisingly accurate.